Tropical bottlenose whale

-The tropical bottlenose whale (Indopacetus pacificus), also known as the Indo-Pacific beaked whale or Longman's beaked whale, was considered to be the world's rarest cetacean until recently, but the spade-toothed whale now holds that position.
-As of 2010, the species is now known from nearly a dozen strandings and over 65 sightings.
-This is the only species in the genus Indopacetus.
+The tropical bottlenose whale (Indopacetus pacificus), also known as the Indo-Pacific beaked whale or Longman's beaked whale, is a species of beaked whale in the family Ziphiidae.
+It is the only species in the genus Indopacetus.
+Known as of 2010 from about a dozen strandings and over 65 sightings, it was considered to be the world's rarest cetacean until recently, but the spade-toothed whale now holds that position.

 History of discovery

 The species has had a long history riddled with misidentifications, which are now mostly resolved.
 A skull and jaw found on a beach in Mackay, Queensland, in 1882, provided the basis for the initial description of this species by H. A. Longman in 1926.
 Other researchers were not convinced, and felt this specimen might instead represent a Pacific form of True's beaked whale or a female bottlenose whale.
 Almost 30 years after Longman's original publication, a second skull was discovered near Danane, Somalia (1955).
 This specimen likely stranded on the coast, but was subsequently processed into fertilizer.
 Only the skull survived.
 Biologist Joseph C. Moore used this skull, together with the original Mackay specimen, to effectively demonstrate that Longman's beaked whale was a unique species and elevated it to its own genus, Indopacetus.

 Dalebout et al. (2003) used a combination of genetic and morphological analyses to identify four further specimens, including a complete adult female with a fetus found in the Maldives in January 2000.
 The other remains consisted of a skull from Kenya collected some time before 1968, and two juvenile males from South Africa from strandings in 1976 and 1992.
 Based on morphological analyses, Dalebout et al. concluded that the genus Indopacetus was a valid one.
 The external appearance and colour pattern of this species was also revealed, and a firm connection was established with the mysterious tropical bottlenose whales that had been sighted in the Indian and Pacific Oceans since the 1960s.
 While this paper was in press, a specimen that was first misidentified as a Baird's beaked whale washed up in Kagoshima, Japan, in July 2002.